Original Myths Debunked

 I believe that if an artist had only one chance to be original, the world would be devoid of masterpieces that could be labeled “original…” Because the sketches, thumbnail studies, reference photos or lesser pieces done “first,” vital to perfecting his ideas would be “the original,” and then the masterwork would be “not original” anymore, for they didn't come "first."
 But the masterwork has the most work and development put into it, and it is the artist’s sole involvement and work that make it an original of his, and thus its value.
 It is, in fact, impossible for well planned art to be the first attempt, for the planning always precedes it.
 When an artist creates something, it is his goal and right to pursue his idea to its fullest potential, just like an author has the right to proofread his own writings.
 It would be unfair to say that an artist has only one attempt to get his ideas down, for the first effort is seldom the best.
 Compositions, like mine, take planning.
 Mozart wouldn’t be expected to sit down at the piano and churn out a symphony on the very first playing,…and neither should a painter.
 It takes multiple efforts to make a masterpiece in any art form, or with any idea.
 If Thomas Edison’s first light bulb didn’t work, and if he would have limited his idea to that very first attempt, then he would have never created the light bulb.
 And Albert Einstein didn't go, "AHAA!...E=MC²" ...he probably had done dozens of chalkboards worth of figuring to get it to that point.
 Making art is like that too, and the results of lots of work are still original and should not be discredited just because it was not the first attempt.

 Although there only can be one first, first is a relative thing.
 A second attempt may be the first one just like itself.
 A second attempt of an artist’s idea is still an original painting.
 A second version results from the artist’s desire and right to improve, grow and succeed.
 And even for the definition as unique, an improved painting is obviously different than a previous, lesser painting,…because it has to be different to be “improved.”
 It is really a moot point, for I have never done two paintings exactly alike.
 To the common observer, two pieces may be the same, but I am very particular about my art, and very observant,…so much so that the differences between two “same” paintings will be like night and day to me.
 For as I am a very keen observer...visual flaws jump out at me.
 That is how I paint...by discerning and then correcting those flaws.
 Once those flaws are corrected and nothing jumps out like a sore thumb to me, then it is a delight to my eyes.
 And I have every right to pursue any of my ideas to that state of enjoyment.
-And since my eyes become more keen as time and experience goes on, any old art of mine is now likely seen to me as flawed...which is every reason to make improvements in a greater piece if I desire.
+And since my eyes become more keen as time and experience goes on, any old art of mine is now likely seen to me as flawed...which is every reason to make improvements in a greater piece if I desire, and if such a a painting is made, it is still an original.
 If I can make a piece of art that delights my eyes, which only see flaws, than how much more will that art delight the average viewer.
 I have the right to provide that enjoyment to myself, as well as to my fans.

 It is perfectly acceptable for artists to reuse their own ideas and is not cheating anyone.
 This is merely a method for artistic growth and success, and is actually often quite necessary for good art to be created.
 Take my Cow paintings for instance.
 If I am merely copying Cow painting after Cow painting, then it must also logically follow that my last Cow painting would look exactly like my first one... if they are truly copies of each other.
 But no two have ever been exactly alike, and as proven above, much growth has occurred.
 And if my Cow idea was never redone and further developed, it would have stopped at the first half inch long pencil sketch in a notebook.
 It would have never been reworked and redrawn.
 And there would have never been any full color Cow painting.
 It had to be done over and over again just to develop into what it became.
 Any sketch, drawing or painting by the originating artist is still art...and is an original.
 It is irrelevant if it is in a sketchbook in a unfinished state, or if it is framed and ready for hanging, or even if it is sold.
 And to reuse an idea does not necessarily devalue an artist’s work either.
 If I had done only one Cow painting, the very idea of my Cow painting would not have gotten any exposure to the public whatsoever, and so the first one would be valued much less.
 Expanding on and repeating the Cow idea makes the first one more valuable not less, for it benefited from the public exposure that it would have never received if it wasn’t repeated.
 In fact, the very first Cow painting that I ever did sits in a shoe box somewhere right now, with its whereabouts not even known to the person who owns it.
 And I don’t even have a picture of it.
 So it can’t be seen by anyone at the present time, and never was seen by the public.
 So it is not cheating any collector to reuse your ideas, for it helps create value for all the artist’s work.
 Also of note...
 I didn't make any money whatsoever on my first cow painting...
 I gave it to somebody.
 Now don't I have a right as an artist to pursue my own good original ideas to give me a chance at some success?
 It is an unfair expectation to say that I can't profit from my own ideas, ...especially when being an artist is a very hard way to make a living.
 And so what if a painting sells to a collector?...
 What if the very next version is the painting that is seen by the right person that makes the artist discovered?
 This could be the case to various degrees with any piece of art that any artist makes.
 So repetition potentially creates value and is not cheating anyone.